Deep-MI/FastSurfer/HypVINN/README.md

 ### Usage
 The Hypothalamus pipeline can be run by using a T1 a T2 or both images.
 Is recommended that all input images are bias field corrected and when passing both T1 and T2 they need to be co-registered.
-The pipeline can do all pre-processing by itself (steps 1) or omit this step if images are already curated beforehand.
+The pipeline can do all pre-processing by itself (step 1).
+This step can be skipped if images are already registered externally.
+Note, that images are conformed as a first step, which can lead to additional interpolation reducing quality.

 1. Run full pipeline
     ```